-Havant & South Downs College which comprises of Havant campus, South Downs Campus & Alton Campus, recognises the importance of protecting personal and confidential information in all that we do.
+HSDC which comprises of Havant Campus, South Downs Campus & Alton Campus, recognises the importance of protecting personal and confidential information in all that we do.
 Individuals have the right to be informed about the collection and use of their personal data and is a key transparency requirement under the GDPR.

 We must provide privacy information to individuals at the time we collect an individual’s personal data.
 To comply with data protection legislation, the college needs to be transparent with how personal data is used within the organisation.
 The transparency requirements of the GDPR create several overarching legal obligations for how we collect and use people’s personal data.

 The information we provide to people must be concise, transparent, intelligible, easily accessible, and it must use clear and plain language.
 We have created tailored privacy notices, so that an individual can navigate to the most relevant privacy notice that applied to them.
 For example, there is a privacy notice for students and a privacy notice for a website user.

 See below the expandable sections each privacy notice will contain.

 All personal data that we collect from an individual directly will receive the following information:

 All privacy notices are available on the HSDC website (www.hsdc.ac.uk) all privacy notices will also be issued at the time we collect personal data from individuals.
 If we obtain personal data from a source other than the individual it relates to, we will provide them with privacy information within a reasonable period of obtaining the personal data and no later than one month, or when communication first takes place or when the data is disclosed.
 When collecting personal data from individuals, we do not need to provide you with any information that you already have.